"... Peter Terezakis' light installation powerfully suggests

 being

-invoke a sensation of physical movement across a landscape of time
+invokes a sensation of physical movement across a landscape of time

 and

-changing the way I see everything.
+imagination changing the way I see everything.

 Peter Terezakis,